lrknaff/mo-money/README.md

 ## Assumptions

-* The total income with salary and income is below $91,150
+* The total income with salary and income is between $37,650 and $91,150
 * State taxes are are an average on the entire state and does not account for difference with in the state
 * 401(k) match contribuitions by the employee are at the maximum possible
 * Lunch is assumed to be $8.50